-B. Declaration regarding the origin of funds and goods

-C. Power of Attorney & specimen of signatures

-D. Standard Settlement Instructions (if applicable)

-E. Supply chain due diligence policy

-F. Annex for companies involved in mining material (doré and ore) only

-G. Documentary evidence to be provided along with the pack
+- B. Declaration regarding the origin of the funds and goods - C. Power of Attorney & specimen of signatures - D. Standard Settlement Instructions - E. Supply Chain Due Diligence policy - F. Environment, Social and Governance ("ESG") Factors (for companies involved in mining material only) - G. Declaration on compliance with payments of taxes and government royalties (for companies involved in mining material only)